 Aerodrome Operator Licence

 An Aerodrome Operator Licence (AOL) is required to operate an area (including airports or commercial airfields) where commercial aircraft take-off or land and engaged in the transportation of passengers, mail or cargo for hire or reward.
 Every AOL includes specific legally-binding conditions on the approved aircraft types, operator’s responsibilities, the duration of operation and such matters the Commission considers necessary.
-Applicants are also required to submit to the Department of Civil Aviation (DCA) for an Aerodrome Certificate (AC) for their proposed operations and an AOL will only be issued to the applicant who holds a valid AC issued by the DCA.
+Applicants are also required to submit to the Civil Aviation Authority of Malaysia (CAAM) for an Aerodrome Certificate (AC) for their proposed operations and an AOL will only be issued to the applicant who holds a valid AC issued by the CAAM.

 Applying for an Aerodrome Operator Licence (AOL)